CanaanGM/mYSite/README.md

 # Repo for my site

-> basically the second iteration of my site this time written in:
+> basically the second iteration of my site's backend, this time using an ORM:

 - c#
 - entity core instead of Dapper